kata198/indexedredis/README.rst

 	getUpdatedFields - See changes since last fetch

-Other methods and usages are not documented here, see source code or example file for some other usage.
+There are several methods not documented here.

+See https://raw.githubusercontent.com/kata198/indexedredis/master/IndexedRedis.html#IndexedRedisQuery for full documentation

 Encodings